 If you’re a small business owner that accepts payments, both in-person and online, protecting your customer’s sensitive data is paramount.
-It not only saves you money from having to pay for chargeback fees, it builds trust among your customers for future purchases.
+It not only saves you money, but it builds trust among your customers for future purchases.

 Even if your business hasn’t experienced fraud, the threat is always there.
 In fact, almost 60% of small businesses have experienced some sort of payment fraud.
 So, it’s always better to play it safe by using the following fraud management tools.

-Kount is an innovative software-as-a-solution that allows merchants to approve more orders, discover new revenue stream, and simplify fraud detection by analyzing hundreds of variables and activity from the across the globe in real-time.
+Kount is an innovative software-as-a-solution that allows merchants to do many things.
+It lets you approve more orders, discover new revenue streams, and simplify fraud detection through real time analysis.

 Besides boosting sales, this all-in-one SaaS platform you can reduce fraudulent activities, chargebacks, and the need for manual reviews while protecting both you and your customers.

-This tool works with your existing fraud program or as a full-service solution that can identify fraudulent activity so that only more good order are processed.
+This tool works with your existing fraud program; or it can serve as a full-service solution, identifying fraudulent activity so that only more good order are processed.
 By using machine learning, Fraud.net is capable of targeting fraudsters, predicting their behavior, and containing data breaches.
 All of which can save your business from a PR nightmare the cost of chargebacks.

-Like Fraud.net, Simility uses machine learning to discover and fraudulent behavior before any serious damage can be done by assessing the risk based on the devices that the fraudsters are using.
-Installation is easy and the data is presented in a clear and actionable manner.
-It can also be customized for a wide range of industries like banking and financial services, payment service providers, and eCommerce sites.
+Like Fraud.net, Simility uses machine learning to discover and fraudulent behavior before any serious damage can be done.
+This happens by assessing the risk based on the devices that the fraudsters are using.
+You can customize Simility with various industries like banking, payment service providers, and eCommerce sites.

-Trulioo is a tool that can verify your customers instantly in more than 60 countries by accessing some 200 global databases.
+Trulioo is a tool that can verify your customers instantly in 60+ countries by accessing global databases.
 This improves fraud detection for eCommerce and payments solutions since it prevents any unauthorized transactions from taking place from the get-go.

 This tool screens any online orders by validating elements like geolocation, proxy, email address, credit card number, and transaction velocity.
 It also allows you to customize these elements based on more than 40 validation rules.
 It also features blacklist records that have been provided by the global merchant community.
 Like many of these other tools, it can save business owners money by reducing chargebacks.

 Signifyd can improve your bottom line by authorizing domestic and international orders that would normally be considered risky.
-It also automates your back office by fulfilling orders automatically and if you do get a chargeback the company will pay you back within 48 hours, which includes chargeback fees and shipping.
+It also automates your back office by fulfilling orders automatically.
+If you do get a chargeback, the company will pay you back within 48 hours, which includes chargeback fees and shipping.

-This tool integrates with PayPal, Stripe, Authorize.net, Magento, and Shopify and provides reports and insights so that you can make more informed decisions.
-It also notifies when a card has been deceived so that you can take the appropriate actions, like canceling recurring billing.
+This tool integrates with PayPal, Stripe, Authorize.net, Magento, and Shopify.
+It also provides reports and insights so that you can make more informed decisions.
+Chargeback also notifies when a card has been deceived so that you can take the appropriate actions, like canceling recurring billing.
 It also automatically notifies your customers so that you can resolve any disputes.